usequatro/quatro-functions/README.md

 Initial setup:

 1. Download the environment variables for the Firebase Emulator with `firebase functions:config:get > .runtimeconfig.json`.
-Then run `export GOOGLE_APPLICATION_CREDENTIALS="path/to/.runtimeconfig.json"`.
+Then run `export GOOGLE_APPLICATION_CREDENTIALS="$(pwd)/.runtimeconfig.json"`.
 This is good for emulator, but open a new terminal for deploying so it doesn't use them.

-Instructions:
+To work with HTTP functions with functions pointing to a deployed Firebase project,

+1. On a different terminal, on this repository, run `npm run build-watch`
+2. Run `firebase emulators:start`

+To work with rest of the application

 1. On the `quatro-web-client` repository, run `firebase emulators:start`
-1. On a different terminal, on this repository, run `npm run build-watch`
+2. On a different terminal, on this repository, run `npm run build-watch`

 Note that the emulator is fairly recent and there are some issues with it.
 Notably, the callable function `storeAuthCode` doesn't work as expected there, so you might need to copy tokens from the real dev environment for the Google Calendar sync to work.